 Dr. Sperry began researching the affective and cognitive correlates of bipolar disorder as an undergraduate at Tufts University and research coordinator at McLean Hospital.
 She went on to pursue a Ph.D. in Clinical Psychology from the University of Illinois at Urbana-Champaign where her research focused on characterizing the temporal dynamics of emotion and impulsivity in daily life.
 Dr. Sperry then completed her APA accredited clinical residency at the Medical University of South Carolina in the Addiction Sciences Division and Sleep Treatment and Research Program where she received both clinical and research training in co-occurring bipolar disorder, sleep disorders, and substance use disorders.
 Following residency, Dr. Sperry completed a postdoctoral fellowship in the Department of Psychiatry and Behavioral Sciences at Vanderbilt University Medical Center.

 Dr. Sperry’s broad mission to improve early detection, predict illness trajectory, and develop personalized interventions for bipolar spectrum disorders.
 Within this broader mission, she uses mobile technology (smartphones, wearable devices) and intensive longitudinal modeling to characterize and understand intraindividual variability in emotion and behavior in real-world contexts.
-This work will integrate seamlessly with the Prechter Longitudinal Study of Bipolar Disorder, which will allow Dr. Sperry to continue to identify affective and cognitive mechanisms underlying the development and maintenance of bipolar spectrum disorders.
-She hopes her work will integrate with the Bipolar Clinic, translating research findings into real-world interventions that improve the daily lives of people struggling.
+Dr. Sperry has several extramurally and intramurally funded research studies aimed at using mobile technology and affective neuroscience methods to identify affective and cognitive mechanisms underlying the development and maintenance of bipolar spectrum disorders.
+She hopes to translate her research findings into real-world interventions that improve the daily lives of people struggling.